-• Handling of task offloading failure scenario : Task failure is a critical issue in handling sensitive IIoT applications where each data contains some sensing or actuating information and needs to be processed in the stipulated period.
-To address such circumstances, our proposed TSCO strategy first ranks IIoT devices based on the importance level of their data.
-Then DMO strategy is introduced to saturate knumber of industrial tasks to $S_l$ number of computing devices.
+2) Handling of Task-Offloading Failure Scenario: Task failure is a critical issue in handling sensitive IIoT applications where each data contain some sensing or actuating information and need to be processed in the stipulated period.
+To address such circumstances, our proposed TSCO strategy first ranks HoT devices based on the importance level of their data.
+Then, the DMO strategy is introduced to saturate k number of industrial tasks to S_l number of computing devices.
 Specifically, the DMO strategy transforms the task assignment problem into a graph-based problem, making the network simple to understand and offloading the task to suitable computing devices.
 On the other hand, unsuccessful tasks will wait for the subsequent iterations, allowing the network to track failure scenarios to some extent.